ByCheno/ByCheno/README.md

 ## 🙌🏽About me:
 I am a junior developer.
 I love programming in my free time and learning new technologies to stay up-to-date.
-Music and sports help me in my daily life as a developer; they bring me peace and help clear my mind.
+Music and sports help me in my daily life as a developer; they bring me peace and help clear my mind. <br>
-I am very eager to join a serious and innovative team to put all my knowledge into practice and grow professionally within the company.
+I am very eager to join a serious and innovative team to put all my knowledge into practice and grow professionally within the company. <br>
 Sincerely, Jose Coronel

 ## 🌐 Socials: